Skip to main content

 • Looe - at the front of the station

-If you are travelling to / from Coombe Junction Halt, St Keyne Wishing Well Halt or Causeland please call Great Western Railway customer services on 0345 700 0125, or use the station help point for taxis to be arranged.
+If you are travelling to / from St Keyne Wishing Well Halt or Causeland please call the Great Western Railway customer support team on 0345 700 0125, or use the station help point for taxis to be arranged.

 Check before you travel:

-You can check your journey up to and including Monday 12 January using the National Rail Enquiries real-time Journey Planner.
-For journeys from Tuesday 13 January onwards, please check back closer to the time.
-There is no Sunday service on this route.
+You can check your journey using the National Rail Enquiries real-time Journey Planner.
+Please note, there is no Sunday service on this route.

 For helpful advice if you need to travel on a rail replacement service, including accessibility and bicycle information, please use our Rail Replacement Services page.